fyliu/fyliu.github.io/docs/mkdocs.md

     When we create a new project from the template, mkdocs should already be usable.
 The github workflow will run automatically and create a github pages site at `http://hackforla.github.io/<project name>`

+    1. Click on ++"Use this template"++
+    1. "Create a new repository"
+    1. Set the relevant options
+    1.
+    ??? info

+        Be sure to check the "

 === "Existing project"

     To add mkdocs to existing repos.
 You'll need to copy these files into your project